 The ending of The Creature Walks Among Us is similarly harrowing.
 Earlier in the film, not long after his transformation, the Gill Man dives back into the water to escape.
 Dr. Morgan points out that, “he’ll die in the water!
 He’ll use his lungs and he’ll drown!” and indeed the Gill Man nearly does.
 At the film’s end, the Creature staggers towards a beach.
 He looks out at the sea, at the water to which he can never return.
 He stumbles toward the ocean and the screen fades to black.
 We know what will happen.
 We know he will drown.
 He knows.

 Although separated by time, production techniques, and culture, there is more that connects these two fascinating films than one might expect.
 The Creature Walks Among Us and The Lure offer striking and unpleasant depictions of self-destruction for the benefit of immoral causes – and immoral men.
-Whether in the soulful eyes of stuntman Don Megowan (who played the Gill Man on land), or the youthful innocence of Marta Mazurek’s portrayal of Silver, these films construct characters who, despite and because of their Otherness, are deeply sympathetic.
+Whether in the soulful eyes of stuntman Don Megowan (who played the Gill Man on land), or the youthful innocence of Marta Mazurek’s portrayal of Silver, these films construct characters who, because of their Otherness, are deeply sympathetic.
 Thus, their treatment is all the more tragic, and the films’ narratives more potent.

 The destruction of self – whether physically, symbolically, or spiritually – for the whims of an uncaring party is a horror, and these films excel at depicting it.